Filipino Nurse Canada Immigration via Express Entry 2026

 NNAS Assessment: Your First Step

-The National Nursing Assessment Service (NNAS) is mandatory for all internationally educated nurses seeking Canadian licensure.
-It is separate from the immigration process — but completing it early strengthens both your Express Entry profile and provincial nomination prospects.
+The National Nursing Assessment Service (NNAS) is the mandatory first licensing step for internationally educated nurses seeking Canadian licensure.
+It is separate from the immigration process, and a Canadian nursing licence or NNAS report is not a prerequisite for Express Entry permanent residence.

 NNAS Expedited Service (recommended for Filipino nurses):